Kungahälla: Excavations

 Archaeological excavations began in the late 19th century at Ragnhildsholmen and the monastery of Kastelle kloster site and continue to the present day.
 Excavation results indicate that major construction works were carried out by the middle of the 13th century.
-However, there is archaeological evidence for a royal estate slightly north of the city, dating back to the Viking Era.
+However, there is archaeological evidence for a royal estate slightly north of the city, dating back to the Viking Age.

 During excavations by Swedish archaeologist Wilhelm Berg (1891–1892), the remains of the monastery were discovered.
 The principal excavations of the monastery were during 1953 to 1954 and in 1958 archaeological excavations were carried out of a medieval cemetery area in the ancient city.
 Several excavations in different places within the old city area were carried out between the years 1985-1994.

 The precursor to Kungahälla

 Archaeologists believe that there was a precursor to the Viking community Kungahälla which was located just south of Ytterby, and that this community was located on the lands of today's Ytterby near the great burial ground of Västra porten/Smällen.

 In Ytterby, archaeologists have found remains of several buildings from the Iron Age built between 500 BC. and 600 AD.
 Of these, the largest is a hall building that was 48 meters long and 10 meters wide.
 This type of building belonged to the upper classes of society and the find may be the first find of a hall building from the migration period in Bohuslän, since the building was built between 400 and 600 AD.
 The found of the remains of the hall building is believed to be a precursor to the royal estate that is mentioned in several sources, including in Njáls saga from the 13th century.

-King Olaf II Haraldsson of Norway, later known as Saint Olaf, is said to have spent a year on these lands waiting for the inhabitants of Kungälv to complete his fleet before sailing to the Faroe Islands to demand taxes.
-The royal hall building was also occasionally inhabited by kings Olaf Tryggvason, Harald Hardrada as well as other kings and magnates.
+King Olav II Haraldsson of Norway, later known as Saint Olav, is said to have spent a year on these lands waiting for the inhabitants of Kungälv to complete his fleet before sailing to the Faroe Islands to demand taxes.
+The royal hall building was also occasionally inhabited by kings Olav Tryggvason, Harald Hardrada as well as other kings and magnates.